lkjsxc/mono/lkjagent/README.md

 ### LLM Output Format

-All LLM interactions use a standardized simple markup format to ensure consistent parsing and processing:
+All LLM interactions use a standardized simple tag format to ensure consistent parsing and processing:

 ### Context Width Management